roberttran1/bing-bot/README.md

 # bing-bot

-Application performs random searches on Bing for a given number of times
+Application performs random searches on Bing for a given number of times.
+Searches are a random three character string.